NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 ### Changed

+* Put "ACTION REQUIRED" in the smos booking subject
 * Use chunk-based deduplication for backups.
-* Put "ACTION REQUIRED" in the smos booking subject
+* The web-based workflow directories now use temporary directories instead of re-using existing directories.
+  This may be slower and make it impossible to use two simultaneous sessions in the same directory, but at least it does not use junk on the filesystem anymore.